 The Thetford Conservation Area was designated several decades ago in 1973 by Breckland District Council and has not been reviewed or updated, with no Appraisal carried out until now.
 A key aim of this Conservation Area Appraisal is to ensure that the boundary of the area is still relevant.
 Over time areas evolve, such as through new development or incremental change.
 Alternatively, parts of a place that are not designated may have become more valued or better understood in terms of their significance.
 Therefore, this Appraisal has reviewed whether the boundary needs to be redrawn to include or exclude buildings or spaces which do or do not meet conservation area designation criteria of having special architectural or historic interest.
 This discussion is contained within Section 8.0.
+All the maps within this Appraisal document now show the revised boundary as of 2024.

-The Appraisal document is subject to a period of statutory public consultation, where it is available to view on Breckland District Council's website and offices, giving members of the public and relevant local and heritage organisations the opportunity to comment on the draft before any appropriate amendments are made before adoption by the Council as planning guidance.
+The Appraisal document was subject to a period of statutory public consultation, where it was available to view on Breckland District Council's website and offices, giving members of the public and relevant local and heritage organisations the opportunity to comment on the draft before any appropriate amendments were made before adoption by the Council as planning guidance.

-1.5 What Does Desgination Mean For Me?
+1.5 What Does Designation Mean For Me?